darvelo/spcrenamer/README.md

 Once the ".rsn" files are renamed, they can be extracted as RAR files.
 The only trouble is, the files within conform to a standardized 8.3 filename structure.
 They are *not* named by the title of the original song.

-**This project will unrar the ".rsn" files passed in as arguments into folders inside a designated output directory (`processed/` be default) and rename all extracted ".spc" song files to their original song titles automatically.**
+**This project will unrar the ".rsn" files passed in as arguments into folders inside a designated output directory (`processed/` by default) and rename all extracted ".spc" song files to their original song titles automatically.**

 ## Usage